 Partners: Ministry of Education and Human Resources and Department of Blue Economy

-It was around the year 2007 that ‘Blue Economy’ began to be mentioned in the Seychelles.
-Clearly, it was not too popular and minimal attention and notice was placed on this new term locally.
+It was around the year 2007 that ‘Blue Economy’ began to be mentioned in Seychelles.
+Clearly, it was not too popular and minimal attention and notice were placed on this new term locally.
 It is not a surprise that to many Seychellois it was seen as a jest or probably even as propaganda backed up by a political agenda to secure votes during presidential elections.
-However as time passed, this has been proven to be a misconception.
+However, as time passed, this has been proven to be a misconception.
 Conversely, the ‘Blue Economy’ is viewed and is well established as a priority.
-Amongst some circles of the society it is no longer only a talk or a catch phrase but has developed into a brand and a brand new economy for the Seychelles.
+Amongst some circles of the society, it is no longer only a talk or a catchphrase but has developed into a brand and a brand new economy for Seychelles.
 The Blue Economy provides sustainable development as well as impacting the world by crafting a new sustainable future.
 If we desire that the Blue Economy takes centre stage in the development of our country, there is a need to intensifying the area of educating the youths of Seychelles through the ‘Blue Education’ on the ‘Blue Economy’.
-The project is aimed at targeting the fishing industryespecially on what it entails, the ongoing processes and how it will impact their future especially on how they can actively be a part of it.
+The project is aimed at targeting the fishing industry especially on what it entails, the ongoing processes and how it will impact their future especially on how they can actively be a part of it.

 SeyCCAT funds: SCR 100, 000

 Project Application Form: SeyCCAT-BGF-Nathalie Duval- Concept Note